 - $0 Balance Transfer Fee: This saves you more than 2.92% compared to the average balance transfer credit card and makes Amex EveryDay the complete balance-transfer package.

 10,000-Points Initial Bonus: In return for spending at least $1,000 during the first three months your account is open, you will receive 10,000 bonus points.
 That’s redeemable for up to $100 in gift cards or travel booked through American Express.

 It’s not the largest or most valuable initial bonus available to people with good or excellent credit.
 In fact, it’s about average for the market overall.
 But you certainly can’t complain about having an extra $100 to spend.

 - No Annual Fee: The higher your credit score is, the less likely you are to have to pay an annual fee on a credit card.
 You can obviously do so for an especially attractive rewards deal, for example.
 But you’ll also have lots of free options available.
 This, of course, includes the Amex EveryDay® Credit Card, which is $18.81 per year cheaper than the average credit card as a result.

 Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay®, as it provides a minimum of 1 point per $1 spent.
 You also get an additional point on the first $6,000 in supermarket purchases that you make each year.
 And you'll receive a 20% bonus on all your earnings during months that you make at least 20 purchases.

-- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 14.74% to 25.74% (V), depending on your credit standing.
-Even if you get a rate at the low end of that range, it will still be above the market average for “excellent-credit” credit cards.
+- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 14.49% to 25.49% (V), depending on your credit standing.
+Even if you get a rate at the low end of that range, it might still be above the market average for “excellent-credit” credit cards.